-- Decoupage tray: Place this tray on a buffet or lowboy to hold glassware.
+- Serving tray: Place an owl tray on a buffet or lowboy to hold glassware.

 The den offers several opportunities to explore different owl motif objects.
 Depending on the size of this room, you may find it can accommodate more owl objects than other rooms and is a good place to add accessories.
 For example, if you collect ceramic owl figurines or Swarovski owls you can choose to display them on the mantel, on a floating shelf, curio, bookcase or on top of dresser/end table.
 Use a large wall decal or piece of art to draw attention to the theme and the eye can explore the rest of the accessories as you move throughout the room.

 Some fun owl designs for a den include: